 Do you feel like nothing you have done recently has gone smoothly?
-Then, next time you visit Japan, you may want to stop by Tamura Shrine (田村神社).
-Known for its power in helping pilgrims get rid of their bad luck, it is also a popular place to pray for a safe upcoming trip.
+Then, next time you visit Japan’s Kansai region, you may want to stop by Tamura Shrine (田村神社).
+Known for its power to help pilgrims get rid of their bad luck, it is also a popular place to pray for a safe upcoming trip.

 The Origin of Tamura Shrine